catherineloesch/project4-react-frontend/README.md

 ```

-Thus, I was able to use the userLoggedIn variable in all the child components.
-One instance where I made use of this is inside the navbar, in the header.
+Thus, I was able to use the `userLoggedIn` variable in all the child components.
+One instance where I made use of this was in the `<Nav>` component inside the `<Header>`.
-When no user is logged in, we wan to display the 'Sign Up' and 'Log In' buttons, when a user is logged in we don't want the 'Sign Up' and 'Log In' buttons to show.
-Instead we want the 'Log out' button to show.
+When no user is logged in, it should display the 'Sign Up' and 'Log In' buttons.
+However, when a user is logged in, those two buttons should disappear and a 'Log Out' button should appear in the nav bar:

 ```JavaScript
     const { userLoggedIn } = useContext(LoginContext);